Organization and Operations

 Basis of Presentation

-The accompanying interim financial statements have been prepared under the presumption that users of the interim financial information have either read or have access to the audited financial statements included in the Form 10-K for the fiscal year ended December 31, 2016.
+The accompanying interim financial statements have been prepared under the presumption that users of the interim financial information have either read or have access to the audited financial statements included in the Form 10-K for the fiscal year ended December 31, 2018.
 The unaudited interim financial statements herein have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
-Accordingly, footnote disclosures which would substantially duplicate the disclosures contained in the December 31, 2016 audited financial statements have been omitted from these interim financial statements where appropriate.
+Accordingly, footnote disclosures that would substantially duplicate the disclosures contained in the December 31, 2018 audited financial statements have been omitted from these interim financial statements, where appropriate.
 In the opinion of management, these financial statements reflect all adjustments, consisting only of normal recurring adjustments, which are necessary for a fair presentation of the results of the interim periods presented.

 The entire disclosure for the basis of presentation and significant accounting policies concepts.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).
 Accounting policies describe all significant accounting policies of the reporting entity.